2020 Bolivian general election: Electoral system

+The election uses the same votes to elect the President (first round), the Chamber and the Senate, making it a double (triple) simultaneous vote.
+Voters may therefore not split their ticket between these elections, but they may vote for a candidate of a different list in the election of the Chamber as the deputies from the single-member districts are elected using separate votes.

 Voting in Bolivia is compulsory for all adults over the age of 18.
 The voter is given a card when they have voted so that they can show proof of participation.
 The voter would not be able to receive their salary from the bank if they cannot show the proof of voting during three months after the election.
 This can result in a relatively common occurrence of invalid ballots.
 This is reflected in the percentages of blank/null votes under "would not vote" in the electoral surveys.

 On 17 October, the TSE announced that the new preliminary count system (Direpre) would not be used because the preliminary data would not offer certainty about the results, and only the final results will be published officially.
 The TSE also stated that all people will be able to observe the counting process and any citizen would be able to take photos of the electoral records.
 Political organisations with delegates would also have the right to copies of the minutes, the calculation and scrutiny would be carried out in public, and photos of the minutes would be part of the released data.